-Nielson audience stats published in February 2020 reveal that streaming accounts for 19% of television watching in the US.
+Nielson audience stats published in February 2020 going back to Q4 2019 reveal that streaming accounted for 19% of television watching in the US at this point.
 Of streaming hours, Netflix claims the biggest share: 31% – or 6% of total television time.
 This is ahead of YouTube (21%), 12% for Hulu, and 8% for Amazon Prime.

 Netflix share of US watch time, Q4 2019

-Total time spent with media comes to a somewhat terrifying 12 hours between TVs, TV-connected devices, radios, computers, smartphones, and tablets.
+Total time spent with media came to a somewhat terrifying 12 hours between TVs, TV-connected devices, radios, computers, smartphones, and tablets.